-All habitable space shall be provided with heating facilities capable of maintaining a room temperature of seventy degrees Fahrenheit (70^{0} F) at a point three (3) feet above the floor.
+All habitable space shall be provided with heating facilities capable of maintaining a room temperature of 70° F at a point 3 feet above the floor.
 Such facilities shall be installed and maintained in a safe condition and in accordance with the Oakland Building Construction Code and all other applicable laws.
 Unvented heaters shall not be permitted.
 All heating devices or appliances shall be of an approved type.

-When room heating facilities are not under direct control of the tenant or occupant, the property owner shall continually (24 hours daily) operate such facilities to maintain a room temperature of seventy degrees Fahrenheit (70° F) at point three (3) feet above the floor in all habitable space.
+When room heating facilities are not under direct control of the tenant or occupant, the property owner shall continually operate such facilities to maintain a room temperature of 70° F at point 3 feet above the floor 24 hours-a-day in all habitable space.